 - skin problems

-- inflammation in the eyes or mouth
+- inflammation of the eyes or mouth

 - kidney stones